 In addition to tropical sites, the model's ability to represent productivity and respiration has been previously assessed for temperate ecosystems.
-The model showed excellent agreement in magnitude and seasonality of both net ecosystem productivity (NEP) and gross primary productivity (GPP) at three flux tower sites installed at Harvard Forest, in particular when the model was initialized with ground-based or remote-sensing-based data (Antonarakis et al., 2014).
-In contrast, the model showed significant biases in net primary productive under ambient CO2 at two Free-air CO2 Enrichment (FACE) sites in Southeastern United States, overestimating NPP at Duke (evergreen forest) and underestimating at Oak Ridge (deciduous forest) (Walker et al., 2014).
-Also, a previous model-intercomparison study for eleven North American tower sites also revealed significant negative biases in ED-2.1, although the model inter-annual variability of GPP and ecosystem respiration were within the observed range for both deciduous and evergreen sites (Keenan et al., 2012).
-In addition, a wavelet analysis of the normalized error across 9 tower sites across North America suggested that the errors in net ecosystem exchange (NEE) are dominated by sub-annual (but longer than daily) time scales (Dietze et al., 2011).
+The model showed excellent agreement in magnitude and seasonality of both net ecosystem productivity (NEP) and GPP at three flux tower sites installed at Harvard Forest, in particular when the model was initialized with ground-based or remote-sensing-based data (Antonarakis et al., 2014).
+In contrast, the model showed significant biases in net primary productive under ambient $CO_2$ at two Free-air $CO_2$ Enrichment (FACE) sites in the southeastern United States, overestimating NPP at Duke (evergreen forest) and underestimating at Oak Ridge (deciduous forest) (Walker et al., 2014).
+Also, a previous modelintercomparison study for 11 North American tower sites revealed significant negative biases in ED-2.1, although the model interannual variability of GPP and ecosystem respiration were within the observed range for both deciduous and evergreen sites (Keenan et al., 2012).
+In addition, a wavelet analysis of the normalized error across nine tower sites across North America suggested that the errors in net ecosystem exchange (NEE) are dominated by subannual (but longer than daily) timescales (Dietze et al., 2011).
 Together, these results indicate the need of quantifying which processes and parameters contribute the most to model uncertainties in order to improve the model predictions using ED-2.2, which is currently being pursued (Fer et al., 2018; Raczka et al., 2018).